va13ak/streams-task/readme.txt

-almost lazy implementation
+almost "lazy calculation" implementation some moments in flatMap()
-to become lazy needs to have declaration of method getIterator() in IntStream interface